-A series of farm walks will take place over the coming weeks to highlight the skills and knowledge gained by the farmer participants in the joint programme which have helped them to sustainably and profitably future proof their dairy farm businesses.
+A series of farm walks took place during the autumn of 2018 to highlight the skills and knowledge gained by the farmer participants in the joint programme which have helped them to sustainably and profitably future proof their dairy farm businesses.

 In this short clip, the farmers participating in the Teagasc/Glanbia Monitor Farm Programme give a brief overview of their key learning’s from the programme in advance of their farm walks in Autumn 2018.

 - Improving cost control and farm profitability through better financial and business management skills;